 Probation: Probation involves the imposition of specified restrictions which deprive the student of various privileges for a stated period of time.
 The extent of the restrictions and the length of the period of time are to be determined by the magnitude of the offense.
 Probation is considered a serious matter and further infractions of College rules and regulations subject a student to possible suspension or expulsion.

 Suspension: A student who receives a suspension will be excluded from the College facilities and all College-related activities for a stated period of time.
-To be considered for re-admission, the student must present an application for re-admission to the Director of Student Services and may be required to meet additional criteria for continued enrollment.
+To be considered for re-admission, the student must present an application for re-admission to the Vice-President of Student Services and may be required to meet additional criteria for continued enrollment.

 Dixie Technical College strives to maintain a positive and professional learning environment for its students.
 This standard of excellence is monitored on an ongoing basis.
 Open communication is essential in resolving issues of contention.
 Students are therefore strongly encouraged to discuss and to work out any difficulty or misunderstanding with the particular instructor or staff member with whom that situation exists.